 If parked vehicles are blocking your driveway regularly, then you may want to apply for access markings at the entrance to your drive.

-The road markings are in the form of an elongated 'H' placed across the width of the driveway one metre from the kerb line.
+The road markings are in the form of an elongated 'H' placed across the width of the driveway, approximately one metre either side of the driveway.
 These markings are only advisory but are helpful in discouraging people from parking on your dropped kerb.

 Once the markings are in place, if a vehicle parks across your dropped kerb and completely blocks access to your drive you can request for us to enforce your H bar marking.
 However, this is at our own discretion.